Will Benson Player Props: Reds vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have a 4.50 team ERA that ranks 20th across all MLB pitching staffs.
+- The Dodgers' 4.51 team ERA ranks 21st among all MLB pitching staffs.

-- Dodgers pitchers combine to give up 112 home runs (1.1 per game), the seventh-fewest in baseball.
+- The Dodgers surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).

+- Sheehan (3-1) gets the starting nod for the Dodgers in his seventh start of the season.
+He's put together a 6.75 ERA in 29 1/3 innings pitched, with 22 strikeouts.

-- The right-hander's last appearance was on Saturday against the Texas Rangers, when he tossed six innings, surrendering three earned runs while allowing seven hits.
+- The right-hander's most recent time out was on Sunday against the Texas Rangers, when he tossed 3 2/3 innings, surrendering eight earned runs while giving up eight hits.

-- The 24-year-old has a 4.28 ERA and 8.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .236 to opposing hitters.
+- In six games this season, the 23-year-old has a 6.75 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .243 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.